What is the best small dog for your family? That depends. Every breed has some unique characteristics and challenges.

 Their intelligence and eagerness to impress their owners makes them very trainable.
 But being very attached to their owners tends to create severe separation anxiety.

-Dachshunds (or sometimes called “Doxies”) are small bundles of joy that spend their days playing and napping.
+Dachshunds are lovable little lap dogs that always enjoy a good nap.
 However, they may not be the ideal choice for those with energetic younger kids, as this breed can be possessive and even aggressive if they perceive a threat.

 These dogs tend to be great around older children who know how to handle them.